sohakhan1234/My-Calculator/README.md

 # My-Calculator
-This is my GUI based project on python.
+This is my first GUI based project on python.